 Even as many onlookers declare HTML5 adoption the beginning of the end for Adobe's once-ubiquitous Flash platform, the company has embraced the web standard through properties like its Creative Suite ...

-Adobe on Monday announced the first public preview release of its Edge HTML 5 Web motion and interaction design tool.
-This lets Web designers add animation to websites using standards such as HTML, ...
+Adobe on Monday released the first public preview of Adobe Edge, its new HTML5 Web motion and interaction design tool that offers animation similar to Flash, but built on standards like HTML, ...

 Adobe's new Web development tool, Edge, aims to offer the same dynamic motion as Flash, but in the industry standard HTML5 format compatible with the iPhone and iPad.
 Heidi Voltmer and Josh Hatwich of ...